cliffordlab/PhysioNet-Cardiovascular-Signal-Toolbox/README.md

 # PhysioNet Cardiovascular Signal Toolbox
 ## Introduction
-The **PhysioNet Cardiovascular Signal Toolbox** is a a cardiovascular dynamics analysis package, designed to meet the need in the clinical and scientific community for a validated, standardized, well-documented open-source toolkit to evaluate the relationships between physiological signals and disease.
+The **PhysioNet Cardiovascular Signal Toolbox** is a aÂ cardiovascular dynamics analysis package, designed to meet the need in the clinical and scientific community for a validated, standardized, well-documented open-source toolkit to evaluate the relationships between physiological signals and disease.
 The package not